Painting a graph with competing random walks

 At this point, one is tempted to insert absolute values and then work on each of the summands separately.
+Since $X_1$ and $X_2$ are independent, note that $X_2(\tau_1(x)) \sim\pi(\cdot;\Z_n^d)$.
+Thus by Bayes' rule, we have

-An application of Bayes' rule shows that there exists $C_0 > 0$ so that $\wt{\pi}(z;x,y) \leq C_0 \pi(z;\Z_n^d)$ (see Theorem \ref{thm::rn_estimate} for a much finer estimate), hence the expression in \eqref{eqn::h14} is bounded from above by
+see Theorem~\ref{thmrnestimate} for a much finer estimate.
+Hence the expression in (\ref{eqnh14}) is bounded from above by